 The chapel was a site of pilgrimage especially on the feast days of St Mary Magdalene and St Thomas of Canterbury.
 During the Feast of the Invention of the Cross on May 3rd 1358 a riot broke out.
 The chapel was invaded by various people, including someone described as a Preston schoolmaster.
 The records of the Duchy of Lancashire Assize (court) tell us that some of the rioters were held as prisoners there for the next day.

 By 1465 the leper hospital was no longer in use, but the chapel and its attendant lands were still a going concern.
+A similar situation seems to have happened at St Nicholas’s leper hospital at Edisford Bridge, in Clitheroe (see our page here).
 In 1525 the last chaplin, Thomas Barlow leased it and the lands to James Walton, who had to make sure that a mass for the King was said there once a week.
 He passed this obligation on to the local Franciscan Friars (of Friargate in Preston) along with leasing some land to them called ‘Widowfield’ .
 The Friars decided that they owned the land, and the History of the County of Lancashire tells us that ‘two friars and others forcibly entered the field’, causing him to appeal to the Chancellor of the Duchy.
 Seven years later he came under attack once more, this time the above mentioned volume states “the land was again seized by his opponents, who pulled down the mansion house attached to the chapel and carried off the ornaments of the chapel itself”.

 After closing the monastries and stripping their assets, King Henry VIII sought to do a similar thing with the smaller independently owned chantry chapels.
 He sent his Chantry Commisioners out in 1546 to asses the value of each of these across the counry.
 They described the chapel of St Mary Magdalene as ‘defaced and open at both ends’ and as having ’58 acres of land’.
 It was dissolved two years later, and Henry’s son, King Edward VI gave what was described as the ‘Maudlands property’ to two London gentlemen, who soon sold it on.